argoproj/applicationset/docs/Generators-Pull-Request.md

 * `project`: Required name of the Bitbucket project
 * `repo`: Required name of the Bitbucket repository.
 * `api`: Required URL to access the Bitbucket REST API.
 For the example above, an API request would be made to `https://mycompany.bitbucket.org/rest/api/1.0/projects/myproject/repos/myrepository/pull-requests`
+* `branchMatch`: Optional regexp filter which should match the source branch name.
+This is an alternative to labels which are not supported by Bitbucket Server.

 If you want to access a private repository, you must also provide the credentials for Basic auth (this is the only auth supported currently):
 * `username`: The username to authenticate with.
 It only needs read access to the relevant repo.
 * `passwordRef`: A `Secret` name and key containing the password or personal access token to use for requests.